Frequently Asked Questions

 Back to top

-When I search the same organization or person comes up more than once ...
+When I search the same ministry or person comes up more than once ...

-get a person repeated it is because that person is associated with more than
+Similarly, if you get a person repeated it is because that person is associated with more than one ministry and you are getting one result for each ministry.

 Back to top